biocore/empress/README.md

 ![empire_plain](https://github.com/biocore/empress/raw/master/docs/moving-pictures/img/empire_plain.png)

-(Note that the tree and arrow colorings don't necessarily match up between Empress and Emperor—for example, in the screenshot above Actinobacteria-phylum arrows are colored red in Emperor but Actinobacteria-phylum nodes are colored orange in Empress.
+(Note that the tree and arrow colorings don't necessarily match up between Empress and Emperor—for example, in the screenshot above Actinobacteria-phylum arrows are colored red in Emperor but Actinobacteria-phylum nodes are colored dark green in Empress.
 If you'd like, you can change the arrow colors in Emperor to match the colors Empress assigned.
-Fixing this is [on our radar](https://github.com/biocore/empress/issues/369).)
+Making this easier is [on our radar](https://github.com/biocore/empress/issues/369).)

 #### Interacting with Empire plots